gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/overloads.md

 The following tables summarize all implemented overloads for each backend.
 Each cell can have three values:

-- ❌: the backend does not support this operator
+- ❌: the operator is not overloaded because the backend does not support it
-- ✅: our extension calls the backend operator and handles preparation if possible
+- ✅: the operator is overloaded
 - NA: the operator does not exist

 !!! tip